jump-dev/jump-dev.github.io/_posts/2024-09-04-open-energy-models.md

 In this [prize winning](prize/jump-dev-2024) talk, Truls discussed how they have been using JuMP to build and solve large scale optimization models at SINTEF.

-SINTEF has been an active attendees of JuMP-dev recently, speaking about [UnitJuMP.jl](https://www.youtube.com/watch?v=JQ6_LZfYRqg) and [SparseVariables.jl](https://www.youtube.com/watch?v=YuDvfZo9W5A) at [JuMP-dev 2022](/meetings/juliacon2022/), and
+SINTEF have been active attendees of JuMP-dev recently, speaking about [UnitJuMP.jl](https://www.youtube.com/watch?v=JQ6_LZfYRqg) and [SparseVariables.jl](https://www.youtube.com/watch?v=YuDvfZo9W5A) at [JuMP-dev 2022](/meetings/juliacon2022/), and